pvico/RX-Dual-Power/README.md

 2. When MAIN PWR is *below its minimum voltage*<sup><a href="#note5">5</a></sup> - but **not** disconnected or in short-circuit - STBY PWR is selected and MAIN PWR is isolated from the system.

 3. If MAIN PWR and STBY PWR are **both** below minimum voltage  - or if **any one** is disconnected or in short-circuit -  The source with the highest voltage powers the model, the other one is isolated from the system.
+The *available voltage* - the highest of MAIN PWR voltage and STBY PWR voltage - will further decrease due to the discharging batteries.
+However, the receiver and servos will remain powered until this voltage becomes so low that the receiver and/or servos fail.
 #

 <sub><sup id="note5">5</sup> Below minimum voltage only applies to a battery.
 A BEC is never below minimum voltage: it is either above minimum voltage (> 4.8V) or considered disconnected (< 4.8V).</sub><br/>